 There are different kinds of network threats, and each has different goals.
 Some, like distributed denial-of-service (DDoS) attacks, seek to shut down your network or servers by overwhelming it with requests.
 Other threats, like malware or credential theft, are aimed at stealing your data.
 Still others, like spyware, will insert themselves into your organization’s network, where they’ll lie in wait, collecting information about your organization.

-- Structured threats: Organized attacks by attackers who know what they’re doing and have a clear aim or goal in mind.
+Structured threats are organized attacks by cybercriminals who know what they’re doing and have a clear aim or goal in mind.
 State-sponsored attacks, for example, fall into this category.

-- Unstructured attacks: Disorganized attacks, often by amateurs with no concrete goal in mind.
+Unstructured attacks are disorganized attacks, often by amateurs with no concrete goal in mind.